Poudre High School

-Poudre High School is located in Fort Collins, Colorado, United States.
-It is one of four comprehensive public senior high schools in the Poudre School District, established in 1963.
+Poudre High School is a public senior high school in Fort Collins, Colorado, United States.
+It is part of the Poudre School District.
 The school serves approximately 1,900 students with the most northwestern part of Fort Collins and outlying communities as its boundary.

 History

 Building

 Construction of Poudre High School was planned to reduce serious overcrowding at Fort Collins High School.
 The cornerstone of PHS was laid June 1, 1963 by the Grand Lodge Colorado, A.F. and A.M.
 The original building was 142,000 square feet, had 43 teaching stations, and housed 1,150 students from Fort Collins, Waverly, Wellington and LaPorte.
 Over the years the building increased in size to 170,000 square feet after several additions.

 In 1993, provisions were made for a major remodeling of Poudre High School and Rocky Mountain High School, as well as the rebuilding of Fort Collins High School.
 Construction on PHS was completed in 1995 at a total cost of $14.1 million.
 The building is now 275,000 square feet, with 157,000 square feet remodeled.
 The new construction strives to provide daylight to as many interior spaces as possible; a centrally located outdoor environmental learning center brings natural light to the heart of the building.
 Additional new features include 10 science labs, a media center, 14,000 square foot gymnasium, and an additional 100-seat auditorium.

 Nine modular buildings are used as classroom space in addition to the main building.
 Growth in communities surrounding Fort Collins has pushed the school to capacity, reaching more than 90% capacity as of April 2015.
 A $375 bond has been proposed to build three new schools by 2020, which would help crowding at PHS and expand school choice for prospective students.